 User GuideI've kept the program simple.
 If you are already using SudoCue, you will already be familiar with the mouse and key operation.

 With a valid registration, you can open Clueless Specials and Clueless Explosions from the menu.
 Get the latest of each and start puzzling.
 Do not forget to use the timer.
 Simply click it to start or stop.
 The timer automatically resets to zero when you open another puzzle or restart it.
+When you save the puzzle in progress, the timer value will also be saved.

 You start with an overview of the complete Clueless or Samurai puzzle.
 The blue cells will tell you whether you are solving a Special or an Explosion.
 When there are only 5 grids, you are playing a Samurai.
 Use the Page Up and Page Down to cycle the constituent puzzles.
 A full cycle brings you back to the overview.
 The Home key selects the overview.
 The End key selects the blue central puzzle.
 A small box in the left to shows where you are.
 You can click a puzzle in this box to select it.
 In the overview, you can also click a puzzle to select it.